 Police were summoned and Cloonan was arrested as he walked away from the scene.
 He confessed immediately and asked the arresting officer to shoot him.
 After a brief trial, Cloonan was convicted on June 4, 1892, and sentenced to death.
 He showed little interest in his trial, conviction, or execution.

-No appeal was filed.
-However, a surprisingly vigorous clemency campaign was mounted, portraying Cloonan as a particularly pitiful and benign character; “a simple minded ignorant, illiterate man, faithful, industrious and kindly in the discharge of his laborious duties…always kind, obedient and faithful.”
+After an unsuccessful appeal, a surprisingly vigorous clemency campaign was mounted, portraying Cloonan as a particularly pitiful and benign character; “a simple minded ignorant, illiterate man, faithful, industrious and kindly in the discharge of his laborious duties…always kind, obedient and faithful.”

 Despite hundreds of signatures of support obtained from his Hill District neighbors, Dennis Cloonan’s clemency request was rejected and he was hanged on April 4, 1893.